WESCO Boot Features

 The leather lined boots are lined with supple, smooth, heavy (4 Ounce / 1.6 mm) glove leather in the boot shafts in addition to the standard leather lining in the foot area.
 This lining leather is considerably thicker than the leather used to line the shafts of cheaper boots.
 In fact, it's actually heavier than the outer leather of many boots.

-Boots can be lined with black, tan, brown, red, tobacco or platinum colored leather.
+Boots can be lined with black, tan, brown, tobacco or platinum colored leather.
 The tan leather is also known as buckskin.
-The red leather lining is bright red.
+The red leather lining is no longer available.